Rutan Voyager: Design and development

 Voyager had front and rear propellers, powered by separate engines.
 It was originally flown on June 22, 1984, powered by Lycoming O-235 engines with fixed-pitch propellers.
 In November 1985, the aircraft was rolled out, fitted with world-flight engines, an air-cooled Teledyne Continental O-240 in the forward location and a liquid-cooled Teledyne Continental IOL-200 in the aft location.
 Both were firstly fitted with wooden, variable-pitch electrically actuated MT-Propellers.
 The plan was for the rear engine to be operated throughout the flight.
 The front engine was intended to provide additional power for takeoff and the initial part of the flight under heavy load.

-On July 15, 1986, Dick Rutan and Yeager completed a test flight off the coast of California, in which they flew for 111 hours and 44 minutes, traveling 11857 mi in twenty circuits between San Luis Obispo and Stewarts Point, California, breaking the previous record held since 28 May 1931 by a Bellanca CH-300 fitted with a Packard DR-980 diesel engine, piloted by Walter Edwin Lees and Frederic Brossy which had set a record by staying aloft for 84 hours and 32 minutes without being refueled.
-The first attempt at the Voyager test flight had been marred by the failure of a propeller pitch-change motor and an emergency landing at Vandenberg Air Force Base.
+On July 15, 1986, Dick Rutan and Yeager completed a test flight off the coast of California, in which they flew for 111 hours and 44 minutes, traveling 11857 mi in twenty circuits between San Luis Obispo and Stewarts Point, breaking the previous record held since 28 May 1931 by a Bellanca CH-300 fitted with a Packard DR-980 diesel engine, piloted by Walter Edwin Lees and Frederic Brossy which had set a record by staying aloft for 84 hours and 32 minutes without being refueled.
+The first attempt at the Voyager test flight was ended by the failure of a propeller pitch-change motor that resulted in an emergency landing at Vandenberg Air Force Base.
 On a test flight on September 29, 1986, the airplane had to make an emergency landing due to a propeller blade departing the aircraft.
 As a result, the decision was made to switch to aluminium Hartzell hydraulically actuated propellers.
 In a crash program, Hartzell made custom propellers for the aircraft, which were first flown on November 15, 1986.